Histories, Interviews, and Biographies of Peoples Temple

 In addition to arranging for periodic media interviews of Jim Jones, Peoples Temple leaders launched several efforts to gather materials for an extensive official history of the organization and a biography of its founder.

-One of these came in 1973, when Harriet Tropp Randolph solicited stories from “all P.C. members” for a feature article which she planned to submit to a magazine like The New Yorker.
+One of these came in 1973 when Harriet Tropp Randolph solicited stories from “all P.C. members” for a feature article that she planned to submit to a magazine like The New Yorker.
 Her notes outline the various periods of Jones’ life – childhood, adolescence, early years of his ministry both in Indianapolis and Brazil, extending to his “today” of 1973 – and listed a range of interview sources, ranging from Jones’ mother and wife, to Temple members who accompanied Jones from Indianapolis, to close aides who joined in California.
 Much of the work, including Harriet’s memo, appear in section 117, folder BB-18 of Temple documents released under the Freedom of Information Act, primarily pages Z-49 through Z-125.
 It is not known whether this project was ever completed.

 A second attempt to assemble a biography of Jim Jones and a history of the Temple movement occurred in 1978 in Jonestown, when Harriet’s brother Richard Tropp started recording tapes and collecting papers.
 The efforts never came to fruition: he was able to collect only individual fragments, random recollections, unorganized and stream-of-consciousness interviews before the arrival of Leo Ryan in mid-November 1978.